-Majority of independent trekkers go missing primarily due to the bad weather, or they lost the trail, or they slipped off from the path and fell into the deep valley.
-The chances of surviving for those who go missing while trekking in the Himalayas is scanty.
+The majority of independent trekkers go missing primarily due to the bad weather, or they lost the trail, or they slipped off the path and falling into the deep valley.
+The chances of surviving for those who go missing while trekking in the Himalayas are scanty.

 However, a Taiwanese trekker survived for 47 days in Nepal Himalayas and was rescued alive.
 Nepal is quite high in terms of elevation.
-Anyone hiking in the high altitude should at least reach 3,000-4,000m.
+Anyone hiking at a high altitude should at least reach 3,000-4,000m.
 At this altitude, the weather is extremely unpredictable.
 If something goes wrong trekkers lose their way easily.

-A report from MissingTrekrs.com says that high altitude sickness caused the majority of deaths.
-For example, a rough estimate from news shows that about 3-5 people die every year on the Everest Base Camp region out of a total of about 30,000 people.
-The death rate comes out to be about 0.01%, mainly due to the high altitude sickness.
-If your itinerary includes enough amount of acclimatization day, even if you are not an expert trekker you can do steep altitude trek.
+A report from MissingTrekrs.com says that high-altitude sickness caused the majority of deaths.
+For example, a rough estimate from the news shows that about 3-5 people die every year in the Everest Base Camp region out of a total of about 30,000 people.
+The death rate comes out to be about 0.01%, mainly due to high altitude sickness.
+If your itinerary includes enough amount of acclimatization days, even if you are not an expert trekker you can do a steep altitude trek.

 Why Trek with a Guide?

-A lot of recognized hiking paths of the Himalayas are accessible to navigate through your phone or maps.
+A lot of recognized hiking paths in the Himalayas are accessible to navigate through your phone or maps.
 You can even find a street view of some trekking routes on Google.
 The importance of a guide is not merely to tell you directions.
 There are several crucial scenarios where you require the aid of a guide.
-In case of an extreme weather condition, when the trail wholly covered with snow, a local guide will direct you to camp safe and sound.
+In case of extreme weather conditions, when the trail is wholly covered with snow, a local guide will direct you to camp safely and sound.
 This cannot be guaranteed while you go trekking without a guide in the Himalayas.